Maintaining Senior Independence and Avoiding Social Isolation

 - Depression, anxiety, and suicide.

-The COVID-19 pandemic may exacerbate senior loneliness because many of the community resources that seniors living alone rely on, are currently closed.
-The AARP recently launched a website for seniors to find support from within their community.
+The COVID-19 pandemic may exacerbate senior loneliness because many of the community resources that seniors living alone rely on, may be closed or greatly diminished.
+The AARP recently launched a Community Connections website for seniors to find support from within their community.

 Senior Care and Independence